COVID-19 entry restrictions for Switzerland

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 If you’re living in or moving to Switzerland, read the Living in Switzerland guide in addition to this travel advice.

 Around 1 million British nationals visit Switzerland each year.
 Most visits are trouble-free.
 There has been an increase in reports of theft, especially in larger cities, at Geneva airport and on trains to/from Geneva.
 See Crime.

-If you plan skiing or hiking, check weather conditions and follow local advice before going.
-Take care and observe all written notices and warnings.
+If you plan skiing or hiking, check weather conditions and follow local advice.
 See Outdoor sports activities.